ray-project/ray/doc/source/serve/grpc-guide.md

 ```

 In this example, we created a file named `user_defined_protos.proto`.
 There are two
-gRPC services, `UserDefinedService` and `FruitService`. `UserDefinedService` has four
+gRPC services, `UserDefinedService` and `FruitService`. `UserDefinedService` has three
-rpc methods, `__call__`, `Multiplexing`, and `Streaming`. `FruitService` has one
+RPC methods, `__call__`, `Multiplexing`, and `Streaming`. `FruitService` has one
-rpc method, `FruitStand`.
+RPC method, `FruitStand`.
 Their corresponding input and output types are also defined
-specifically for each rpc method.
+specifically for each RPC method.

 Once the `.proto` services are defined, we can use `grpcio-tools` to compile python
 code for those services.
-With the following command
+Example command looks like the following:
 ```bash
 python -m grpc_tools.protoc -I=. --python_out=. --grpc_python_out=. ./user_defined_protos.proto
 ```